 Hi.
-I’m Michelle.
+I’m Michelle!

-I’m a gal who really loves what I do!
-I wear many hats, however, it never feels like work because I have big goals and passion for what I do.
+There is a lot on my plate, however, it never feels like work because I have big goals, great teams and passion for what I do.

 Let me tell you how being determined, and open to change, completely changed my path!